RIEMS/land/README.md

 # The Noah with Multi-Physics options (NoahMP) land surface model

-This README file describes how to build and run the NoahMP land surface model.
+This README describes how to build and run the NoahMP land surface model.

-Model developers can also find information about the development workflow and technical documents.
+Model developers can also find information about the development instructions and technical documents.

 ## Build